Assembling Picade Max (4/4)

 - The 24 and 30mm arcade buttons

-- The rest of the DuPont pin to spade connectors cables (from the wiring loom)
+- The DuPont pin to spade connectors cables (from the wiring loom)

 For the 2 player layout, we're using: